 Finally debt free, Lucy is now making monthly contributions towards an RRSP.
 She eventually wants to save enough in RRSPs to purchase a home under the Canada Revenue Agency Home Buyers Plan.

-Consumer Proposal Case Study: The Overspender
+Consumer Proposal Case Studies: The Overspender

 Christy (not her real name) was an educated and professionally employed young woman, who made a good salary but had chronic spending problems.